sreejithag/wireguard_vpn_server_setup_script/README.md

 ```
 **Example** `bash add_clients.sh 2`

-This will add 2 more clinets and generate client config files client3.conf and client4.conf (if clients 1 and 2 alredy exists)
+This will add 2 more clients and generate client config files client3.conf and client4.conf (if client 1 and 2 already exists)

 ## 🤝 Contributing
 If you like to add anything extra or found a bug fix please raise a pull request.